rgeorgia/InfinityDesktop/README.md

 ### Desktop
-I am focusing more on [openbox](http://openbox.org/wiki/Main_Page).
-I did some work with [fluxbox](http://fluxbox.org/) and [FVWM](https://www.fvwm.org/).
-Either way, the final result should be a lightweight and very flexible desktop environment.
+I am focusing more on [FVWM](https://www.fvwm.org/).
+I am actually pulling a lot of configuration information from [ArcoLinux](https://arcolinux.com/)

-For a "heavier" desktop I may also look at [xfce4](https://www.xfce.org/) and [enlightenment](https://www.enlightenment.org/).

-Roadmap and other misc things are on our [wiki](https://github.com/rgeorgia/OS108/wiki)

 ---